yys-github/tor-mullvad-browser/.gitlab/issue_templates/Default.md

 - 💣 **Test** - develop a test or update testing infrastructure
 - 👣 **Fingerprinting** - open a fingerprinting issue
 - ✨ **Feature** - implement new features
+- 🕰️ **Time-Gated Feature** - implement a new feature which must be enabled for a particular window in time
 - ⬅️ **Backport** - cherry-pick change to other release channels
+- ❌ **Revert** - revert a change
 - ⤵️ **Rebase - Alpha** - rebase alpha to latest Firefox ESR version
 - ⤵️ **Rebase - Stable** - rebase stable to latest Firefox ESR version
 - ⤵️ **Rebase - Rapid** - rebase rapid to latest Firefox Nightly version